sirmanas/finalexam/question_2cuxA.md

-What is the core of Linux Operating System?
+What command is used to remove the directory?
-* Shell
-+ Kernel
-* Command
+* rdir
-* Script
+* remove
-* Terminal
+* rd
++ rmdir